oyranos-cms/oyranos-cms.github.io/wiki/Concepts.md

 Handling of colour data is been expected in several states, handled by dedicated colour spaces.
-The following describes a process with three steps.
+The following describes a process with three steps for image data.

--   know data (tagged with profile or machine readable description), unknown or uncertain data -&gt; assign a assumed source profile (distinguish RGB/CMYK)
+-   characterise data (tagged with profile or machine readable description), unknown or uncertain data -&gt; assign a assumed source profile (distinguish Rgb/Cmyk/Gray)
--   editing colour space to tweak and manipulate, mostly with enough colour volume
+-   editing colour space to tweak, manipulate and blend, mostly with enough colour volume
 -   output or proofing colour space, considered as a destination for the final content.
-This colour space can be used to check against during editing and possibly convert as the last stage of editing.
+This colour space can be used to check against, during editing and possibly convert as the last stage of editing.

 Untagged data
 -------------